 Spatial-Causal Geometry offers a third path — not added mass, not modified force, but a change in the question itself.

 In SCG, space is not empty.
-It has structure: a scalar density field ρ(x) whose gradients generate all apparent forces.
-Acceleration is not caused by mass pulling — it emerges from curvature in the log of this field:
+It has structure: the local electromagnetic permittivity \(\varepsilon_0\) and permeability \(\mu_0\) of free space, whose product \(\varepsilon_0\mu_0 = 1/c^2\) varies with gravitational potential and sets the local wave speed.
+Acceleration is not caused by mass pulling — it emerges from the gradient of this field:

 From this field equation, circular motion in a disk galaxy follows directly.
 A star at radius r within a causal domain where the density field has local exponent Bi will orbit with velocity: